reframe-hpc/reframe/docs/pipeline.rst

 -------------

 During this phase a job script associated with the test case will be created and it will be submitted for execution.
-If the test is `"run-only," <regression_test_api.html#reframe.core.pipeline.RunOnlyRegressionTest>`__ its `resources <regression_test_api.html#reframe.core.pipeline.RegressionTest.sourcesdir>`__ will be first copied to the test case's stage directory.
+If the test is ":attr:`run-only <reframe.core.pipeline.RunOnlyRegressionTest>`," its :attr:`resources <reframe.core.pipeline.RegressionTest.sourcesdir>` will be first copied to the test case's stage directory.
 ReFrame will temporarily switch to that directory and spawn the test's job from there.
-This phase is executed asynchronously (either a batch job is spawned or a local process is started) and it is up to the selected `execution policy <#execution-policies>`__ to block or not until the associated job finishes.
+This phase is executed asynchronously (either a batch job is spawned or a local process is started) and it is up to the selected :ref:`execution policy <execution-policies>` to block or not until the associated job finishes.

 ----------------